SESARLab/A-Model-Driven-Methodology/OWL-S service description/readme.txt

   * DataCleaningService.owls and describe the services of data cleaning in the data preparation step
   * SparkKmean.owls models the K-Mean algorithm coded using the spark library
   * KmeanElbow.owls model the Elbow method algorithm used to evaluate the best K value coded using the spark library
+  * SparkClean.owl describes the activities of data cleaning for the inpute dataset (e.g remove null value, check the dimension cloumns etc)